KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

     Import tab

-Referring to :numref:`importkpiset`, the user has to specify if:
+Referring to the following image, the user has to specify if:

 -  to overwrite the existing KPIs and their related formulas
 -  to import targets,
 -  to import scorecards,
 -  to import schedulations.

-.. _importkpiset:
 .. figure:: media/image83.png

     Import KPIs settings